AqwamCreates/DataPredict/docs/TermsAndConditionsOnEventOf OriginalCreatorsDeath.md

   * One of the countries have laws involving replicates of "Original Identity".
 In the absence of laws for a specific country, the majority of population agreeing to replicates "Original Identity" can be a placeholder to that country's law.

-* If all conditions are met under this section, then the Cloned Identity are given the same rights and conditions as "Beneficiary".
+* If all conditions are met under this section, then the Cloned Identity are given the same rights and conditions as the "Beneficiary".